Road Trip !!!

 the data was a 4.0 for an "R" flex set, and 4.8 for a "Firm".

-After the tour, I met Sam Nicolas (I believe he's the manager of R&D)
+high-tech driving range.
+We were met by Sam Nicolas (I believe he's the

-at the Test Center.
-He took Honey and me to a conference room, where
+manager of R&D), and he took Honey and me to a conference room,

 we were joined by:

 the change from Thursday to Friday was to allow me to attend this

 meeting, which hugely flatters me.
 Not just that I was invited, but